 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses and negative cash flows from our operations.
-Our net loss was \$19.1 million for the six months ended June 30, 2021.
-As of June 30, 2021, we had an accumulated deficit of \$49.4 million.
+Our net loss was \$33.6 million for the nine months ended September 30, 2021.
+As of September 30, 2021, we had an accumulated deficit of \$64.0 million.
 Prior to the Business Combination, we funded our operations primarily with proceeds from the sale of convertible preferred stock.
-Through June 30, 2021, we had raised net proceeds of \$108.4 million from these private placements of our convertible preferred stock and had cash, cash equivalents and short-term investments of \$373.1 million.
+Prior to the Business Combination, we had raised net proceeds of \$108.4 million from these private placements of our convertible preferred stock.
 In June 2021, in conjunction with the consummation of the Business Combination with ARYA, we received additional gross proceeds of approximately \$345.5 million from PIPE Investors and the Business Combination, offset by approximately \$18.2 million of transaction costs and underwriters' fees relating to the closing of the Business Combination.
+As of September 30, 2021, we had cash, cash equivalents and short-term investments of \$347.3 million.